SQream/sqream_docs/reference/sql/sql_statements/index.rst

      - Executes a previously saved query
    * - :ref:`EXPLAIN<explain>`
      - Returns a static query plan, which can be used to debug query plans
+   * - :ref:`export_open_snapshots`
+     - Lists and saves information about all currently open snapshots to a specified file
    * - :ref:`GET DDL<get_ddl>`
      - View the ``CREATE TABLE`` statement for a table
    * - :ref:`GET FUNCTION DDL<get_function_ddl>`